Chinese football league system

 The target has principally followed the proposed structure in its implementation.

 Men's system

 The top 3 tiers are nationwide professional competitions, Super League, China League, Division Two League, have promotion and relegation between the leagues.

 The hierarchical system continues and levels have progressively more parallel divisions, which each cover progressively smaller geographic areas.
 50 CFA Member Associations organise different forms of competitions and 22 of them organise regular leagues, which locate from tier 4 of the system.
 Only Zhejiang Super League has feeder leagues.

 CFA Member Association Champions League, is the amateur football finals each season, involving 64 teams from across the country.
 All teams registered with CFA member associations are required to gain access to the CFA Member Association Champions League in various ways, including participating and winning in leagues organised by the member association (tier 4 leagues).
 This is the only way to enter top 3 tiers and be a part of the professional system.

-Structure

-Tier 1-3: Professional leagues

-The highest level of football in China is the Super League which was founded in 2004.
-The China League and Division Two League are currently the second and third division.

-Tier 4-7: CFA member associations leagues

-The CFA has 50 member associations, 31 are the province-level, 13 are city-level and the rest are Xinjiang Production and Construction Corps FA, Federation of University Sports of China, Chinese Enterprise Sports Association, China Locomotive Sports Association and China Coal Mine Sports Association.
-22 associations organise regular leagues with internal promotion and relegation, with the most tiers being the Xiamen FA and Shanghai FA, which have four tiers.
-Regardless of the type of competition organised by member associations, they all have a variable number of CFA Member Association Champions League positions.

-4 top clubs of CMCL receive promotion to the Division Two League.

-Tier 6-8: City-level associations leagues

-Only the Zhejiang Football Association has implemented a feed league system, although the rule is strict.
-When there is a team withdraw in the Division B (tier 5), teams in city-level leagues (tier 6) will get the opportunity to be promoted.